OctaForge/libcubescript/README.md

 # libcubescript

-Libcubescript is an embeddable implementation of the Cubescript scripting language.
-Cubescript is the console/config language of the Cube engines/games (and derived engines/games).
+Libcubescript is an embeddable implementation of the CubeScript scripting language.
+CubeScript is the console/config language of the Cube engines/games (and derived engines/games).
 It's a simplistic language defined around the idea of everything being a string, with Lisp-like syntax (allowing various control structures to be defined as commands).

-Libcubescript is originally based on the implementation from the Cube 2 engine, but it's largely rewritten.
+Libcubescript is originally based on the implementation from the Cube 2 engine, but largely rewritten.
 Here are some of the benefits over the original
 implementation:

 * Independent implementation (can be embedded in any project)
 * No global state (multiple CubeScripts in a single program)
-* Modern C++14 API (no macros, strongly typed enums, lambda support, range support etc.)
+* Modern C++14 API (no macros, strongly typed enums, lambdas, ranges etc.)
 * C++14 lambdas can be used as commands (including captures and type inference)
 * Error handling including recovery (protected call system similar to Lua)
 * No manual memory mangement, values manage themselves